Flagstaff, AZ has a D safety grade (34/100) with a violent crime rate of 463 per 100,000, 32% above the national average.

 FBI UCR Data Snapshot: Flagstaff, AZ

-Flagstaff, AZ — reporting population 76,433 in 2024 — recorded 354 violent crimes and 1,706 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
+Flagstaff, AZ, reporting population 76,433 in 2024, recorded 354 violent crimes and 1,706 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
 The city's violent crime rate works out to 463.2 per 100,000 residents, while the property crime rate reaches 2232 per 100,000.
-Combining those two rates against national benchmarks yields a composite safety grade of F (High Risk), scoring 0 out of 100.
+Combining those two rates against national benchmarks yields a composite safety grade of D (Below Average), scoring 34 out of 100.

 Within the violent crime count, aggravated assault accounted for 254 incidents, robbery 41, murder 5, and rape 54 in 2024.
-Property crime splits into larceny-theft (1,506), burglary (94), motor vehicle theft (106), and arson (8).
+Property crime splits into larceny-theft (1,506), burglary (94), and motor vehicle theft (106); the FBI UCR Program tracks arson (8) as a separate offense category, so it is not included in the property crime total above.
 Larceny-theft and other property offenses typically dominate city crime counts, and larceny-theft leads Flagstaff's mix at 73.1% of all Part I offenses.

 Is Flagstaff, AZ Safe?
 Safety Assessment

-Based on 2024 FBI crime data, Flagstaff, AZ receives a safety grade of F (High Risk) with a composite safety score of 0/100.
-Violent crime is 556% above the national average, indicating substantially higher risk than most US cities.
+Based on 2024 FBI crime data, Flagstaff, AZ receives a safety grade of D (Below Average) with a composite safety score of 34/100.
+Violent crime is 32% above the national average, indicating elevated risk compared to most US cities.

 Your statistical chance of being a crime victim in Flagstaff is approximately 1 in 37 , with a 1 in 216 chance of being a violent crime victim.
 The most common crime type is larceny-theft, accounting for 73% of all reported offenses.